Aleph-Alpha/pharia-engine/README.md

 # Pharia Kernel

 Pharia Kernel allows you to execute Cognitive Business Units called skills.
 These Skill can be written in a number of languages, including Python.
-The kernel handles the interaction between these skills and drivers for functionality like inference and retrival via the cognitive system interface.
+The kernel handles the interaction between these skills and drivers for functionality like inference and retrieval via the cognitive system interface.
 This enables to deploy RAG usecases serverless.

 The entire Stack including Kernel, Inference, Document Index, etc is called **Pharia OS**.